 Strategic Objective 1: An inclusive approach to mine action interventions that increases relevance, effectiveness and efficiency.

-- Gender and diversity-sensitive mine action strategies or action plans are adopted, implemented and monitored by partners.
+- Gender and diversity-responsive mine action strategies or action plans are adopted, implemented and monitored by partners.

-- Gender and diversity-sensitive standards and methods are applied and GMAP tools used by partners.
+- Gender and diversity-responsive standards and methods are applied and GMAP tools used by partners.

-- Partners’ demonstrate commitment to gender and diversity mainstreaming by continuing to collaborate with GMAP
+- Partners’ demonstrate commitment to gender and diversity by continuing to collaborate with GMAP

 Strategic Objective 2: Gender and diversity are mainstreamed by mine action organisations in broader human security interventions.

-- Relevant gender and diversity-sensitive standards and methods are applied to non-traditional mine action activities
+- Relevant gender and diversity-responsive standards and methods are applied to non-traditional mine action activities

 - Cooperation between GMAP and other human security and development actors is strengthened, including through platforms such as the Maison de la Paix